-Put together, these features can offer the following advantages:
+Put together, Dragonchain says these features can theoretically offer some of the following:

+Blockchain has vast applications.
 However, it’s hard to say how much a Dragon should be worth or how exactly the tokens will work.
-It’s a fairly unconventional token, and these questions should probably give investors pause.
+It’s a fairly unconventional token, and these questions should probably give holders pause.

 Other than the prices on exchanges, the closest thing to an official valuation is Dragonchain’s assertion that “Dragons are modeled to reflect the value of Dragonchain fundamentals.”